-Keep Calm and Kauri On
+Keep calm and Kauri on

 Since Rupi Kaur and her contemporaries first came into being, people have debated whether their writing should count as poetry.